Victims of Nazi Germany: Non-Europeans

+Black people

 The Nazis promoted xenophobia and racism against all "non-Aryan" races.
 African (black) residents of Germany and black prisoners of war, such as French colonial troops and African Americans, were also victims of Nazi racial policy.
 When the Nazis came to power, hundreds of African-German children, the offspring of German mothers and African soldiers brought in during the French occupation, lived in the Rhineland.
 In Mein Kampf, Hitler described the children of marriages to African occupation troops as a contamination of the white race "by Negro blood on the Rhine in the heart of Europe" who were "bastardising the European continent at its core".
 According to Hitler, "Jews were responsible for bringing Negroes into the Rhineland, with the ultimate idea of bastardising the white race which they hate and thus lowering its cultural and political level so that the Jew might dominate".

+Asian and Turkic peoples

 Japan signed the Tripartite Pact with Germany and Italy on 27 September 1940, and was part of the Axis.
 No Japanese people were deliberately imprisoned or killed, since they were considered "honorary Aryans".
 The same applied to Turks and all other "Ural-Altaic" peoples.

-In his political testament Hitler wrote: